Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card visible at the center of the cross represents the obstacle that stands in your way - it may even be something that sounds good but is not actually to your benefit.
-King of Coins, when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
+Click for DetailsThe card in the middle represents the mental vision: the object personified and seen through a humanized perspective.
+Roy de Deniers (King of Coins), when reversed: The dark essence of earth behaving as air, such as a diamond: An unyielding businessman, with a gift for identifying weakness and exploiting it for personal gain.
 One well informed about material affairs, but ignorant of larger, more pressing issues.
 A blind devotee of business as usual, unconcerned with the unintended results, and contemptuous of new ideas.
 A person full of greed and avarice, easily corrupted by luxury or the temptations of the flesh.